I beg to move,

 The MOD’s enhanced pension scheme should not be reviewed as an issue linked to the extension of combat immunity as the two issues are independent of each other.
 The Government say that individuals or their families will be awarded better compensation for injury or death in combat and will not require legal representation.
 Straightforward cases will be suitable for the compensation scheme, but using the scheme should be optional, with the decision taken to do so by armed forces personnel or their family.
 The option to go through the courts and the subsequent public scrutiny must remain open.
 Many cases will inevitably be very complex with a need for multiple experts to help to assess the extent of injuries and losses.

 Service personnel are often vulnerable and traumatised, and some will have catastrophic injuries.
 In my constituency I have the South Manchester amputation unit, which I visit regularly and I have seen the extent of many of the injuries.
-Improvements in medical expertise means that those who suffer battlefield injuries have extended life expectancy.
-The complex nature of the injuries, including the cost of adapted housing, equipment and rehabilitation to last a lifetime has always been determined by experts and the courts, with independent legal advice available.
+Improvements in medical expertise mean that those who suffer battlefield injuries have extended life expectancy.
+The complex nature of the injuries, including the cost of adapted housing, equipment and rehabilitation to last a lifetime, has always been determined by experts and the courts, with independent legal advice available.
 The MOD now proposes to take those calculations away from the courts and instead handle them itself.
 Further, it expects injured and vulnerable military personnel to be able to assess themselves whether the correct amounts have been awarded.
 Does the Minister really expect vulnerable and injured service personnel and their families to navigate the process without legal representation?
-If the MOD is serious about full compensation, servicemen and women must have recourse to legal representation to help prepare the evidence and for the courts to adjudicate.
+If the MOD is serious about full compensation, servicemen and women must have recourse to legal representation to help prepare the evidence for the courts to adjudicate.

 However, the proposal will allow the MOD to create a situation in which it serves not only as gatekeeper, but as both judge and jury.
 The fact that the MOD itself should decide whether a claim against it is valid creates a clear conflict of interest.
 As a result, it is unlikely that armed forces personnel and their families will have confidence in the system or its impartiality.